 Aside from proper footwear, overpronation can also be treated by performing exercises that strengthen the arches of the foot and the surrounding muscles.
 Here are some of the best ones:

-- Outward Roll: Stand with feet hip-width apart, then roll your weight slowly to the outside of your feet.
-Control the movement back inward.
+- Outward Roll: stand with feet hip-width apart, then roll your weight slowly to the outside of your feet.
+Control the movement back inwards.
 Repeat 10 times.

 What Are the Best Shoes for Severe Overpronation?

 Look for Nike React technology when buying shoes for severe overpronation.
 The extra cushioning in the inner edge helps to correct stride imbalances to better distribute weight and support the arches.

 Excessive pronation has been linked to having flat feet.
 Flat feet can be inherited or caused by excess flexibility of the foot that prevents structural rigidity of the arches.
 While the arches should flatten upon impact, they should maintain their structure enough to prevent excess inward roll.